 “…They both go above and beyond to provide stimulation for Mum and are both sensitive to her dementia.
-Mum is always in high spirits after their visits…” compliment from son of Mrs. C, Bishops Waltham
+Mum is always in high spirits after their visits…”

-About Dementia and Alzheimer’s disease
+About dementia and alzheimer’s disease

 Dementia is a cruel disease that may include memory loss and difficulties with thinking, problem solving and language.
 Dementia is caused when the brain is damaged by diseases, such as Alzheimer’s disease or a series of strokes.
 It can cause fear, anxiety and a feeling of isolation and burden on your loved ones.